rvibek/mcp_unhcr/README.md

 **Parameters:**
 - `coo` (optional): Country of origin filter (ISO3 code, comma-separated for multiple).
 - `coa` (optional): Country of asylum filter (ISO3 code, comma-separated for multiple).
 - `year` (optional): Year filter (comma-separated for multiple years, or a single year).
-Defaults to 2024 if not provided.
 - `coo_all` (optional, boolean): If `True`, break down results by all countries of origin.
 Defaults to `False`.
 - `coa_all` (optional, boolean): If `True`, break down results by all countries of asylum.
 Defaults to `False`.

 ### `get_solutions`

-Get RSD decision data from UNHCR.
+Get durable solutions decision data from UNHCR which includes refugee returnees (returned_refugees), resettlement, naturalisation, retuned IDPs (returned_idps)

 **Parameters:**
 - `coo` (optional): Country of origin filter (ISO3 code, comma-separated for multiple).
 - `coa` (optional): Country of asylum filter (ISO3 code, comma-separated for multiple).
 - `year` (optional): Year filter (comma-separated for multiple years, or a single year).
-Defaults to 2024 if not provided.
 - `coo_all` (optional, boolean): If `True`, break down results by all countries of origin.
 Defaults to `False`.
 - `coa_all` (optional, boolean): If `True`, break down results by all countries of asylum.
 Defaults to `False`.